Murder of Cassius Turvey: Death

 Turvey was taken to St John of God Midland Hospital with lacerations on his head.
 A subsequent CT scan and MRI uncovered two brain bleeds, which resulted in him being transferred to Perth Children's Hospital, where he stayed for five days before being sent home.
-Several hours after being discharged he suffered a seizure and returned to hospital where he was placed in an induced coma.
-On 23 October, ten days after the attack, he died of his injuries.
+Eight hours after being discharged, he suffered a seizure and returned to hospital, where he underwent emergency brain surgery and was placed in an induced coma Five days later, on 23 October, ten days after the attack, he died of his injuries.

 Aftermath

 Turvey's family said on 24 October that it could be a case of mistaken identity, and that he was targeted by the assailant thinking he was someone else.

 His death sparked candlelit vigils and rallies across Australia on the evening of 2 November, as well as in New Zealand and Los Angeles.
 Turvey's mother, Mechelle Turvey, appealed for calm at the rallies, saying that she wanted no violence in her son's name, and that she was the only person who could get justice for her son.
 An ongoing vigil was set up at a tree near the site of the attack, dubbed "Cassius' tree".